mushuyun/Project1/README.md

-                                **Furry Friend Finder**
+                                     # Furry Friend Finder #
 Working with team members to create an API app.
 Our team use petfinder api to load cat and dog information for pet lovers who would like to adopt.
+Our team members are __Shuyun Mu (Sue), Alex Coulter, Gene Lee, Diantai Johnson.__

 Here is the link for our webpage. https://mushuyun.github.io/Project1/